Star Wars BIRTHDAY PARTY IDEAS

 - I love this Bento box with noodles shaped like Chewbacca (below left, origin unknown).
 Or if you've got more patience you could try making these Totooine or Stormtrooper ones (below center and right, by Vingtdeux via Flickr).

 - Cover cake pops with grey frosting and label them Death Star cake pops (don't forget to make a little indent in the frosting to look like the real thing).
 Cake pops can be a bit of a hassle to make.
 You have to bake the cake, crumble it, then mix frosting into the crumbs, roll into balls, then freeze a little to harden...and all that's before you start to decorate them.
-For a quicker option, use one of these Cake Pop Makers (below left) to make simple cake balls in approx 5 mins, then just cover in frosting.
+For a quicker option, use one of these Cake Pop Makers (click supplier 3) to make simple cake balls in approx 5 mins, then just cover in frosting.
 It's great value at around $18 / £20.
-Alternatively, pick up one of these Cake Pop Baking Pans (below right).
+Alternatively, pick up one of these Cake Pop Baking Pans (click supplier 3).

 - If you're feeling a bit more adventurous, check out these Star Wars cake pops (below left, by Bakerella and below right by Sweet Thingz) for ideas on how to decorate them like some of the characters.